tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 * Use the UI to click the 'request valuation' button
 * Verify the canned response is displayed as intended within the UI

 For example, we could setup the fake server to respond with a value of `10500.988` for a `GET` against `/portfolio/0001`.
-When the UI is used to make the request, we can verify the response is shown as `10,500.99 USD`.
-This exercises the UI logic to round the result and introduce commas.
+When the UI is used to make the request, we can verify the response is shown as `$10,500.99`.
+This exercises the UI logic to round the result, introduce commas and add a currency symbol.
 Other scenarios might include showing negative values in red or displaying alternate text when a value is unavailable.

 Note that the request itself is not verified (how it actually interacted with the `Portfolio`'s port).
 This is a subtle omission but decouples the details of the request from how a response is used leaving us to test more display scenarios without worrying about request technicalities.

 In these tests, we fake out the server (application) component so that the UI uses it's JQuery implementation to make a a real HTTP requests.
 An alternative approach would be to front the JQuery call behind our own JavaScript interface (port) and substitute this during testing.
 That way, we can exercise the port without making a real HTTP call.

 #### Example

 In this example, we've opted for a HTML based specification to describe the requirements.

-> When I ask for a portfolio value in the UI, it's displayed as intended.
+A> #### When I ask for a portfolio value in the UI, it's displayed as intended.
->
-> Given
->
+A>
-> A portfolio value of 10500.988
+A> Given a portfolio value of `10500.988`
->
-> When
->
+A>
-> A user refreshes the portfolio page
+A> When a user refreshes the portfolio page
->
-> Then
->
+A>
-> The portfolio value is requested and displayed on the UI as **10,500.99**
+A> Then the portfolio value is requested and displayed on the UI as **`10,500.99`**

-In the [sample application](https://github.com/tobyweston/essential_acceptance_testing_code), we use [Concordion](http://www.concordion.org) as the framework which will interpret an instrumented HTML file and call into a fixture class in order to interact with our application and make assertions.
+In the [sample application](https://github.com/tobyweston/essential_acceptance_testing_code), we use [Concordion](http://www.concordion.org) as the framework that will interpret an instrumented HTML file and call into a fixture class to call our application logic and make assertions.
 To that end, our fixture for the above might look like the following

 {title="Example 3: Test fixture for use with scenarios described in HTML specifications", lang="java", line-numbers="on"}
 ~~~~~~~
 @RunWith(ConcordionRunner.class)
 @ExpectedToPass
 public class UiPortfolioValueDisplayTest {
     private final HttpServer client = new WebUi();
     private final FakeHttpServer application = new FakeHttpServer(8000);
     private final LandingPage ui = new LandingPage();